speareducation/node-s3-rest-api/README.md

 ```
 Then, edit the `.env` file in the project's root directory with the access key ID and Secret.

-Now, you can run the tests in the `Makefile` with the `make` command.
-Example: `make test-s3-get-object`
+Now, you can run the tests directly with `node`.
+Example: `node test-s3-get-object.js`

 ## References